SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 entities such as studies, samples, and experiments.
 You can use this report to find these SWIDs that are used as “parents” for subsequent workflow runs.

-You can find more information on this report tool on the [Study Reporter](/docs/21-study-reporter/) page.
+You can find more information on this report tool by running the following command:

+    $ seqware files report --help

 ## How to Cancel Workflows